Jayvee Sumagaysay

 Jayvee Sumagaysay is a Filipino volleyball athlete.
 He played with UST Growling Tigers collegiate men's University team.
-He is currently playing for the D'Navigators Iloilo in the Spikers' Turf.
+He is currently playing for the VNS-Laticrete Griffins in the Spikers' Turf.

 Career

 UAAP

 Sumagaysay was a member of the UST Growling Tigers men's collegiate volleyball team.

 Sarawak Hornbill

 In 2022, he became an import of the Sawarak Hornbill in Malaysia.